RyanOC/PitmasterIOT/README.md

 - Enhanced user interfaces
 - Home Assistant Integration

+## Acknowledgments
+Thanks to the open-source community and all BBQ enthusiasts for their insights and encouragement throughout the development of this project.
+A special mention to [Random Nerd Tutorials](https://randomnerdtutorials.com)  for their invaluable posts that guided and inspired me.

 ## Contribution & Licensing
 We welcome contributions to the PitmasterIOT project.
 Please see our contribution guidelines for more information.
-This project is licensed under XYZ License.

-## Acknowledgments
-Thanks to the open-source community and all BBQ enthusiasts for their insights and encouragement throughout the development of this project.
-A special mention to [Random Nerd Tutorials](https://randomnerdtutorials.com)  for their invaluable posts that guided and inspired me.

-## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.